 Electric systems are safer and more energy-efficient for furnaces than standing pilot designs that continuously burn using gas.
 But the electric systems aren’t without their problems.
 Knowing which kind of ignition you have on your furnace will help you diagnose a problem and communicate with a professional.
 Here are the two main types of electric ignitions:

-- Intermittent Pilot.
-Intermittent designs use a small spark to ignite the pilot and burner.
-Unlike standing pilot designs, which feature a constantly burning pilot, intermittent designs only light during warming cycles.
+- Intermittent pilot: Intermittent designs use a small spark to ignite the pilot and burner.
+Unlike standing pilot designs, which feature a constantly burning pilot light, intermittent designs only light during warming cycles.

-- Overactive blower.
-An inaccurate limiting switch will turn your igniter off, which tells your blower to run to clear the warm air.
+- Overactive blower: An inaccurate limiting switch will turn off your igniter, which tells your blower to run to clear the warm air.

 Call a pro if you notice any of these problems.
-Sometimes ignition issues are related to a larger malfunction in your furnace.
-Tackling a repair can lead to damage to your furnace or home.
+And make sure to keep up on your regular furnace maintenance, during which the pro can spot problems you might not have seen.
+Sometimes ignition issues are related to a larger malfunction in the furnace.

-Problems with your electric ignition can vary.
-Here’s a look at the common causes of faulty electric ignition:
+Problems with an electric ignition can vary.
+Here’s a look at the common causes of faulty electric ignitions:

-- Overpowered current.
-A surge of power can cause your igniter to burn out.
+- Overpowered current: A power surge can cause your igniter to burn out.
 This is especially true with hot surface igniters.

 Before Calling a Pro

-Dirty filters, large electrical surges and tripped breakers can affect your furnace’s ignition.
+Factors you can fix yourself, such as dirty filters or tripped breakers, can affect your furnace’s ignition.
 Use this checklist to troubleshoot your furnace before calling a pro:

-Large surges of power can trip your breaker and cut power to your furnace.
-Make sure your breakers aren’t tripped or blown.
-Call a professional if your furnace automatically trips or blows its reset fuses.
+Make sure your breakers aren’t tripped or blown, cutting power to your furnace.
+But call a professional if your furnace automatically trips or blows its reset fuses.